Minneapolis–Saint Paul: Public transit

 A variety of rail services are being pondered by state and local governments, including neighborhood streetcar systems, intercity light rail service, and commuter rail options to exurban regions.
 Minnesota is one of several Midwestern states considering high-speed rail service, using Chicago as a regional hub.

 The Minneapolis–Saint Paul area has been criticized for inadequate public transportation.
 Its public transportation system is less robust than those of many other cities its size.
 As the metro area has grown, the roads and highways have been updated and widened, but traffic volume is growing faster than the projects needed to widen them, and public transportation has not expanded commensurate with the population.
 Minneapolis–Saint Paul is ranked the fifth-worst for congestion growth of similar-sized U.S. metro areas.

 Additional lines and spurs are needed to upgrade public transportation in the Twin Cities.
-Construction is underway for Green Line extension connecting downtown Minneapolis to the southwest suburb of Eden Prairie.
-A northwest LRT (Blue Line extension) along Bottineau Boulevard is being planned from downtown Minneapolis to Brooklyn Park.
+Construction of a Green Line extension connecting downtown Minneapolis to the southwest suburb of Eden Prairie is underway.
+A Blue Line extension along Bottineau Boulevard is being planned from downtown Minneapolis to Brooklyn Park.
 The METRO Orange Line BRT will eventually be extended to Lakeville.